PokemonGoMap/RocketMap/docs/basic-install/index.rst

 Basic Installation
 ##################

-These instructions cover an instation from a **release** as well as from a git clone.
+These instructions cover an installation from a **release** as well as from a git clone.

 Prerequisites
 *************